 MPs across all parties are now urging the government to give serious consideration to a four-day week in response to the coronavirus pandemic.
 In the letter to chancellor Rishi Sunak, MPs are calling for a reduction in working hours which, it claims, will provide more opportunities amidst growing unemployment levels.
-Signatories of the letter include Green Party MP Caroline Lucas, SNP MP Mhairi Black, Labour MP Zarah Sultana and Communication Workers’ Union leader Dave Ward and Ian Waddell, general secretary of the Confederation of
+Signatories of the letter include Green Party MP Caroline Lucas, SNP MP Mhairi Black, Labour MP Zarah Sultana and Communication Workers’ Union leader Dave Ward and Ian Waddell, general secretary of the Confederation of Shipbuilding and Engineering Unions.

 The group believe that a four-day week could prove to be a powerful tool in helping the nation recover from the crisis and urge the chancellor to set up a commission to explore the possibilities of introducing a four-day week.